FAQ's: Your Questions Answered

 What is covered under Commercial Liability Coverage?
 Any medical bills that are not covered by Personal Injury Protection (PIP) – No Fault Coverage, are considered to be your “out-of-pocket” expenses.
 If it is proven that another party is responsible for your injuries due to negligence, those out-of-pocket expenses will be included as damages and will be paid by the Defendant Insurance carrier.
 Additionally, you may be entitled to money damages for pain, suffering, mental anguish and future medical care.
 All of these damages are pursued against the Commercial Insurance Carrier’s liability coverage.

 How do I know if the tractor trailer that hit me has Commercial Liability Coverage?
-Call the law office of Dan Newlin & Partners at (407) 888-8000: Auto insurance policies are lengthy contracts between the insurance company and an insured party.
+Call Dan Newlin Injury Attorneys at (407) 888-8000: Auto insurance policies are lengthy contracts between the insurance company and an insured party.
 They are typically hundreds of pages and contain complex legal language.
 This is even more so for commercial policies which often involve the insuring of multiple vehicles and/or property.
 IT IS IMPORTANT that you have an experienced attorney involved from the onset of your claim, for determining the level of available coverage is a critical factor of any legal claim involving a tractor trailer accident.
 Our staff includes attorneys who have expert knowledge in examining and deciphering complex insurance policies to discover the source and availability of any and all coverage that may be available to pursue damages against.

 ***Remember!
 Commercial Insurance Policies tend to carry higher insurance limits that standard auto policies.
 With those high limits at stake, commercial insurance carriers will often rush to speak with you and secure a recorded statement or even have you sign a release in exchange for money.
 DON’T BE FOOLED.
 Before speaking with the Commercial Carrier, call us for a FREE 5 MINUTE PHONE CALL that could help you in making an informed decision about your claim.